 According to Unofficial Networks post on Black Point, Black Point Beach’s N, NW, and SW swells work best.
 It can be a fun break to paddle out for during a waist-high pulse, but it can also handle overhead conditions as well.
 E, SE, and S winds are the most favorable wind conditions for Black Point Beach, which again makes it a tough one to score with the predominant N and NW winds.
 Mid-tide is also favorable.

 Black Point is a good place to check when the swell is too small for the other spots in the area.

 Before you Go: Black Point Beach Surf Report & Forecast

-There are plenty other Sonoma County locations besides surfing Sea Ranch including Salmon Creek, Goat Rock, and Doran Park.
+There are plenty of other Sonoma County locations besides surfing Sea Ranch including Salmon Creek, Goat Rock, Doran Park, and Dillion Beach.

 It’s important to point out before you tackle one of our Sonoma County surf spots, including surfing Sea Ranch, you have a keen understanding of what the ocean is doing.

 Dillion Beach, a favorite of local surfers, typically has larger rolling onshore waves.
 Bodega Bay provides a natural jetty making the area is safe and relatively enclosed.
 With small waves and even a local surfing school, it’s the perfect place to test the waters and practice your balance.Naturally, when the tide is low and the surf is calm.
 But that makes for a fun time exploring tide pools.

 To get there, just head west on Dillon Beach Road from the town of Tomales on Highway 1 west of Petaluma.
 Stay left as you head into town and the road leads right to the beach.